GrahamDumpleton/mod_wsgi/README.rst

 needed to compile additional Apache modules.
 By default, it is expected that Apache is installed in the directory ``C:/Apache24`` on Windows.

+If you are on Linux, macOS or other UNIX type operating system and can't or don't want to use the system package for Apache, you can use ``pip`` to install mod_wsgi, but you should use use the ``mod_wsgi-standalone`` package on PyPi instead of the ``mod_wsgi`` package.

 Installation into Apache
 ------------------------